thisisblain/ACADEMIC-RANDOM-projects/README.md

 ## My Projects (LOOK HERE, RECRUITER!)
 A collection of some HTML, CSS, JavaScript, PHP and other projects I have done over the course of my studies.
+Please note that not every single file in this repo is included down below.

 # Age Calculator